 \subsubsection{Dynamics of $p^\eta=0$ modes: QCD factorization and energy evolution}

-At NLO (${\mathcal O}(1)$ relative to the leading ${\mathcal O}(1/\alpha_S)$ contribution) for the inclusive multiplicity in \Eq{eq:inclusive-mult}, one of the two terms is the amputated small fluctuations propagator $\Gamma_{+-}$ and the other is a one loop correction to $\Gamma_\pm$ (or equivalently, the classical field).
+At NLO [${\mathcal O}(1)$ relative to the leading ${\mathcal O}(1/\alpha_S)$ contribution] for the inclusive multiplicity in \Eq{eq:inclusive-mult}, one of the two terms is the amputated small fluctuations propagator $\Gamma_{+-}$ and the other is a one loop correction to $\Gamma_\pm$ (or equivalently, the classical field).
 The $p^\eta=0$ modes lie close to the beam rapidities $\pm Y_{\rm beam}$; before the collision, they can be visualized as the fur of wee gluon modes accompanying the valence partons moving along the light cone.

-After the collision, the valence partons are stripped of the small $x$ wee gluon modes which then populate $p^\eta \neq 0$.
+After the collision, the valence partons are stripped of the small $x$ wee gluon modes that then populate $p^\eta \neq 0$.
 The surviving $p^\eta=0$ modes are valence modes and the quasi-static cloud of large $x$ partons than accompany them into the fragmentation region of the nuclear collision.
 Thus $p^\eta=0$ modes after the collision are likely not very interesting from the perspective of thermalization at central rapidities.

-Before the collision though, all one has are the $p^\eta=0$ modes.
-These are separated dynamically into sources and fields with this dynamics absorbed into the ``small $x$" evolution of the weight functionals $W_{\rm Y_{\rm beam}\pm Y} [\rho_{1,2}]$ corresponding to each of the nuclei.
-This however requires a factorization of the quantum fluctuations of the two nuclei from each other.
+Before the collision, all one has are the $p^\eta=0$ modes.
+These modes are further separated into sources and fields with the latter dynamically absorbed into the former via the ``small $x$" evolution of the weight functionals $W_{\rm Y_{\rm beam}\pm Y} [\rho_{1,2}]$ of each of the comoving nuclei.
+This, however, requires a factorization of the quantum fluctuations of each of the two nuclei from each other.